Fukaya A_\infty structures associated to Lefschetz fibrations. II: Homological algebra

 \subsection{Noncommutative divisors}

 We now have all the ingredients needed to flesh out the outline previously given in Section \ref{subsec:nc-geometry}.

 \begin{definition} A noncommutative divisor on $\scrA$, with underlying invertible bimodule $\scrP$, is an $A_\infty$-algebra structure $\mu_{\scrB}$ on the graded vector space \eqref{eq:b-space}, with the following properties: \begin{itemize} \itemsep.5em \item[(i)] $\scrA \subset \scrB$ is an $A_\infty$-subalgebra. \item[(ii)] Consider $\scrB$ as an $\scrA$-bimodule (by restriction of the diagonal bimodule $\scrB$ to the subalgebra $\scrA$).
-Then, the induced $\scrA$-bimodule structure on $\scrB/\scrA = \scrP[1]$ agrees with the previously given one. \end{itemize} Two noncommutative divisors (with the same underlying bimodule) are isomorphic if there is an isomorphism of the associated $A_\infty$-algebras $\scrB$ which restricts to the identity map on $\scrA$, and induces the identity map on $\scrB/\scrA$.
+Then, the induced $\scrA$-bimodule structure on $\scrB/\scrA = \scrP[1]$ agrees with the previously given one. \end{itemize} Two noncommutative divisors (with the same underlying bimodule) are isomorphic if there is an isomorphism of the associated $A_\infty$-algebras $\scrB$ which restricts to the identity map on $\scrA$, and induces the identity map on the $\scrA$-bimodule $\scrB/\scrA$. \end{definition}

-There is a trivial special case, denoted by $\scrB^{\mathit{triv}}$, which is the trivial extension algebra obtained from $\scrA$ and $\scrP$.
-In that case, the only nonzero components of $\mu_{\scrB}$ are those dictated by (i) and (ii) above. \end{definition}
+\begin{example} There is a trivial special case, denoted by $\scrB^{\mathit{triv}}$, which is the trivial extension algebra obtained from $\scrA$ and $\scrP$.
+In that case, the only nonzero components of $\mu_{\scrB}$ are those dictated by (i) and (ii) above. \end{example}

 What does this mean concretely?
 If we restrict $\mu_{\scrB}$ to $T(\scrA[1]) \subset T(\scrB[1])$, it takes values in $\scrA$ and agrees with $\mu_{\scrA}$.
 Next, if we restrict $\mu_{\scrB}$ to $T(\scrA[1])\otimes \scrP[2] \otimes T(\scrA[1]) \subset T(\scrB[1])$, it has the form